dkebler/docs/docs/I2CDevices.md

 ### Look at [Pre-Compiled Builds](https://github.com/arendst/Tasmota/blob/development/BUILDS.md) to see, which Driver is compiled in the release binarys.

-Using command ``I2cDriver`` individual drivers can be enabled or disabled at runtime allowing duplicate I2C addresses at compile time.
+Using command ``I2cDriver`` issued at a terminal console individual drivers can be enabled or disabled at runtime allowing duplicate I2C addresses at compile time.
 Use the Index from the table below to control I2C drivers like ``I2cDriver10 0`` for disabling BMP support.

+If your sensor is reporting a value of another sensor which is not attached then the auto detection has failed.
+In this case find the index of the offending sensor and disable it per above.

 ## Supported I2C devices
 The following table lists the supported I2C devices